August 11, 2008 at 10:07 am (Foods and Menus, Salads & Dressings, daniel fast recipes)

 Few drops Tabasco

 Directions: Combine vinegar, onion and garlic.
 Heat to boiling and simmer for five minutes.
-Pour into medium bowl to cool cool.
-Add dry mustard to a small sauce pan.
+Pour into medium bowl to cool.
+Add dry mustard and the oil into a small sauce pan.
 Now pour the vinegar mixture through a strainer into the saucepan, whisking until very smooth.
+Sir in the salt and Tabasco.
 Heat slowly, stirring constantly until the mixture thickens.
 Allow to cool and then pour into non-metallic covered container.
 For best results, chill at last two days before using.
 This mixture will stay fresh in the refrigerator for several weeks.

 This bean, corn and nuts in this salad combine to create 19 grams of protein per serving.
 This is a very flavorful salad and easy to make ahead.